 Letter from the Program Director

-I am delighted to have this opportunity to introduce you to the UNC Rheumatology Fellowship Program, where we provide a flexible, dynamic training environment that fosters outstanding medical care and professionalism.
+I am delighted to have this opportunity to introduce you to the UNC Rheumatology Fellowship Program, where we provide a flexible, dynamic, and inclusive training environment that fosters outstanding medical care and professionalism.

 It is an exciting time to become a rheumatologist.
 The Division of Rheumatology, Allergy and Immunology at UNC is involved in the evolving care of rheumatology patients.
 We have many new tools – therapies such as biologics and targeted synthetic disease modifying anti-rheumatic drugs, diagnostic tests, and enhanced imaging modalities – to help us optimize care of patients with rheumatic diseases.